Copywriting vs Content Writing: Key Differences Between Copy And Content

 In short, it depends on the individual and business.
 While some writers only produce copy or content, others can successfully do both.

 When finding a freelance writer to support your business, it’s most important to gel with someone and feel they “get” you and your business writing requirements.
-This might be one person or different people for each kind of writing, so get to know freelancers and explore their work to find a solution that’s best for your needs.
+This might be one person or different people for each element of your digital marketing, so get to know freelancers and explore their work to find a solution that’s best for your needs.

 While most copywriters and content writers can adapt their writing to suit different company tones of voice, every writer has their own fundamental style, so it’s crucial to get to know what this is to see if it aligns with your brand.